-Our organization provides specialized educational services to Allegheny County's 42 suburban school districts and five vocational/technical schools.
-We employ approximately 1,300 educators at 441 sites and operate 11 family centers and three schools for exceptional children.
+Our organization provides specialized educational services to Allegheny County's 42 suburban school districts and five career technical centers.
+We employ approximately 1,500 educators at 420 sites and operate 11 family centers and three schools for exceptional children.
 We offer about 130 programs and services for infants, young children, students and adults.
-Our offerings are organized into six divisions:
+Our offerings are organized into six divisions plus administration:

 Contact us today.
 Click here for directions to the AIU's Central Office.
 Homestead's Waterfront development offers a variety of accommodations and venues for visitors from shopping to dining.